 Why the shift in tone, and why the hostility to the “Pittsburgh is where it’s at” meme?

-One: Because that – a more measured, skeptical view of Pittsburgh’s potential may actually be good for business, even if you are part of the region’s techno-elite.
+One: Because that – a more measured, skeptical view of Pittsburgh’s potential – may actually be good for business, even if you are part of the region’s techno-elite.
 It’s coincidental that Uber’s Pittsburgh HQ is just down the street from the first factory of the Westinghouse Air Brake Company.
-But it’s also a story of continuity – and that’s got to be a good thing, over the long run.
+It’s also a story of continuity, and that’s got to be a good thing, over the long run.
 The best of the new builds on the best of the past.
 Continuity, not disruption, means stable business partnerships, customer relationships, political accountability, and community acceptance.
 Silicon Valley (the metaphor, as well as the place) is one disruptive episode after another.
 I can’t stomach the “Silicon Valley” HBO series; it’s painfully real.

-That’s just the reference that popped up in recent days; it shouldn’t be difficult to search Pittsblog archives or NullSpace archives (Chris Briem’s blog) for information about challenges and struggles for women, for racial and ethnic populations, and for many, many others in Pittsburgh the city, Pittsburgh the region, and in Western PA generally.
+That’s just the reference that popped up in recent days.
+It shouldn’t be difficult to search Pittsblog archives or NullSpace archives (Chris Briem’s blog) for information about challenges and struggles for women, for racial and ethnic populations, and for many, many others in Pittsburgh the city, Pittsburgh the region, and in Western PA generally.
 Here’s a sample (a short feature about Pittsburgh from 2016, on Al Jazeera).

 I don’t mean to paint the two men in the Times or anyone else as deserving victims or to invoke sympathy or nostalgia for an older, simpler time.
 Romanticizing the steel era is just as insidious as taking a Panglossian view of the present and future.
 The point is not that anyone’s anger or frustration or how they express that is automatically justifiable or defensible.

 The point is that celebrating “Pittsburgh as a Day 1 City” and Pittsburgh as a city that will “Crush the 21st Century” (what does that even mean?) implies willfully ignoring large swaths of the population who still live here, who have hopes, goals, and needs not only for themselves and for their children, friends, and neighbors.
 It doesn’t have to imply any of that.
 There are plenty of ways to celebrate the gains that Pittsburgh (city and region) has made over the last decade and a half without dismissing the interests of those who haven’t yet participated in them.
-And the very best people to that are Pittsburgh’s own techno-elites: the upscale denizens of East Liberty and Larimer, Second Avenue, Oakland, and Nova Place.
+The very best people to do that are Pittsburgh’s own techno-elites: the upscale denizens of East Liberty and Larimer, Second Avenue, Oakland, and Nova Place.

 And — please — would someone not in the Burghosphere push back publicly and critically on the idea that what Pittsburgh experiences today, even in its techno-elite version, was somehow foreseen or planned by (Tom Murphy) or (the Allegheny Conference)?
 Could someone provide, say, an update to this?